FriesischScott/UncertaintyQuantification.jl/docs/src/manual/gettingstarted.md

 return nothing # hide
 ```

+Note, that the marginals are not restricted to `UnivariateDistribution`.
+Dependent p-boxes can be constructed by passing a [`ProbabilityBox`](@ref) instead.

 Next, we define the copula to model the dependence. *UncertaintyQuantification* supports Gaussian copulas for multivariate ``d \geq 2`` dependence.
 Here, we define a Gaussian copula by passing the correlation matrix and then build the `JointDistribution` from the copula and the marginals.

 ```@example copula